|Delectable dessert and several other courses at the Cosmos 10th anniversary dinner|

 |Coming back better than ever|Dawn Brodey The chariot of the dining bicyclist.

 Dare we say it -- summer has finally arrived -- and as it does, increased numbers of weather-weary Twin Citians are taking to their bicycles and hitting the town.
 They pedal the Lakes, the Grand Rounds, the Greenway, or any of the many urban bike lanes.
 It is for good reason that we are regularly voted among the most bike-friendly cities in the country.

 But bike-friendly isn't the only feather in our cap -- we are also regularly voted among the best cities for foodies.
 So why not combine the two?

 A few weeks ago Hot Dish brought you a course for your courses -- a bike-friendly route with recommended stops for appetizers, dinner and dessert.
 Beginning and ending in Minneapolis, the 10-mile course was a big hit.

 Now Hot Dish pedals East and presents a course for your courses in St. Paul.
 This seven-mile route hits some of Saint Paul's classic locations and new favorites -- and burns a lot of calories along the way.

-The Twin Cities are regularly voted among the most bike-friendly in the country.
+The Twin Cities is regularly voted among the most bike-friendly metro areas in the country.
 Bicycling.com currently has us in the #1 spot although we regularly swap the prestigious ranking for second place with Portland, Oregon.